srpra/291A-RAG-Project/README.md

 optional cross-encoder reranking

-Evaluation – compute retrieval metrics and LLM-based answer scores
+Evaluation – compute retrieval metrics and LLM-based answer scores.
+Here you would need to connfigure your API key to be called via the parameter "api_key".